steilerDev/icloud-photos-sync/docs/src/dev/local-file-structure.md

 This is done to keep sync relevant UUIDs within the file system, while presenting the user with readable strings that resemble their photos library.

 For each asset within an album, a link to the (~~shared or~~ primary) asset dir is created.
 Naming is based on the filename, provided by iCloud.
-Original files don't have a suffix, edits are suffixed with `-edited`, live photos are suffixed with `-live` ([see src](https://github.com/steilerDev/icloud-photos-sync/wiki/lib.photos-library.model.asset.Asset#getprettyfilename)).
+Original files don't have a suffix, edits are suffixed with `-edited`, live photos are suffixed with `-live`.

 Due to current limitations of the iCloud Web API, user folders only contain assets from the primary library, assets from the shared library cannot be linked to user folders.

-If a user folder contains any file that is not defined as *safe* (see [Safe Files](https://github.com/steilerDev/icloud-photos-sync/wiki/lib.photos-library.constants#safe_files)), it is marked as archived, and its content is ignored upon future syncs.
+If a user folder contains any file that is not defined as *safe*, it is marked as archived, and its content is ignored upon future syncs.